-The river birch is definitely worth trying to propagate for your garden for many reasons.
+Have you ever wanted to try propagating birch trees from cuttings?
+The river birch is definitely worth propagating for your garden for many reasons.

 - First of all it can be done!
 While I’ve tried propagating several kinds trees unsuccessfully (like maples ~ seeds: no problem ~ cuttings: not so good ) this is one that can be done fairly easily.